mwielocha/factorio/README.md

 // new App(new Service(repository)))

 ```
-Annotations can be composed in order to combine effects:
+Annotations can be composed with other annotations or binders in order to combine effects:
 ```scala

 import factorio._